sammuelyee/docs/faqs.md

 <p class="wrap-border"><img src="{{ '/img/layout/faqs/delete-legends.png' | prepend: site.baseurl }}" alt="How can I delete legends" /></p>

-You can just disable a legend from a layer by applying to it the "none" template.
+You can disable a legend from a layer by applying to it the "none" template.
 If you want to merge the legends, you will have to perform a "Custom legend".
 This option is available in the Template selector of the legends wizard.

 ### How to modify the size of the marker in a non-bubble map?

-​First, select in the wizard the Category map or the one you are interested in and customize it to correspond to what you want to do referring categories.
+​First, select in the wizard the Category map or the one you are interested in and customize it to correspond to what you want to do referring to categories.
 ​
 ​With respect to size, you should add this line to the CartoCSS window inside the general parameters of your table:
 ​